Reasons Why It’s More Fun in the Philippines

 I know that there are beaches all over South East Asia, but the archipelago of the Phillippines certainly has some of the best.

 Most of the country is very close to the coast, so you really won’t have to go far to find beautiful golden sands to relax on.
 There are the famous beaches of Boracay and El Nido, but these are the most touristy – there are also thousands of quiet, relaxing beaches for those who favour more chilled out spots.
+Once you take a glimpse of some of these beaches, you’ll instantly start planning on retiring to the Philippines!

 There’s so much diversity in the Philippines